-Crisis Payment Basic conditions of eligibility
+Crisis PaymentBasic conditions of eligibility

-- Must: - be qualified for an income support pension or benefit or ABSTUDY Living Allowance and the pension or benefit or ABSTUDY Living Allowance must be payable, and - be in severe financial hardship, and either: - have left their home and be unable to return home because of an extreme circumstance, such as domestic violence and have established or intend to establish a new home, or - have remained in their home following domestic violence and the family member responsible has left or been removed from the home, or - have served at least 14 days in prison or in psychiatric confinement, or - have entered Australia for the first time on a qualifying humanitarian visa on or after 1 January 2008. - Must claim: - within seven days after the extreme circumstance occurred, or - within seven days of the family member responsible leaving or being removed from the home, or - up to 21 days before or within seven days after release from prison or psychiatric confinement, or - within seven days of arrival in Australia.
+- Must: - be qualified and payable for an income support pension, benefit or ABSTUDY Living Allowance, and - be in severe financial hardship, and either: - have left their home and be unable to return home because of an extreme circumstance, such as domestic violence or their house being destroyed, and have established or intend to establish a new home, or - have remained in their home following domestic violence and the family member responsible has left or been removed from the home, or - have served at least 14 days in prison or in psychiatric confinement, or - have entered Australia for the first time on a qualifying humanitarian visa on or after 1 January 2008. - Must claim: - within seven days after the extreme circumstance occurred, or - within seven days of the family member responsible leaving or being removed from the home, or - up to 21 days before or within seven days after release from prison or psychiatric confinement, or - within seven days of arrival in Australia.